 What is the Blackmagic ATEM?

 Blackmagic ATEM is a production switcher.
 ATEM switches between SD, HD or Ultra HD video standards so you can form live production with a wide range of video sources such as cameras, disk recorders and slide shows or animation from computers.
 The features include chroma key, creative transitions, media pool, downstream keyers, audio mixer, multi view and more.
-The more advanced models include features such as up to 20 SDI inputs, SuperSource multi-layer engine, full motion DVE, stinger transitions, larger media pool with full motion clips and up to an incredible 6 auxiliary outputs.
+The more advanced models include features such as up to 20 SDI inputs, SuperSource multi-layer engine, full motion DVE, stinger transitions, larger media pool with full motion clips and a total of 6 auxiliary outputs.

 Find more information about Blackmagic ATEM on their website.